Dedsd/Credit-risk-data-modelation-and-predictions-with-neural-networks/README.md

 ### Tranforming the values with standard scaler

-#### I used the standard scaler to normalize the database.
-What it does is basically standardize the database so that it doesn't have too many different values that can hinder the machine learning algorithm.
+#### I used the standard scale to normalize the database.
+It basically standardize the database so there isn't too many different values that can hinder the machine learning algorithm.
 Example: a value of 20000 compared to 10 may seem "better" to the algorithm so this standardization is done.

 ---